10 Harry Potter Life Lessons

 For this post I’ve pulled together some of the things our readers love about Harry Potter and the lessons they’ve learnt or taught their children through them.
 Real life wisdom from J.K.Rowling’s Harry Potter magic.

 1 Shared adversity can make strong bonds

-The above quote, from Harry Potter and the Philosopher’s Stone, was one of the first comments we received on our blog post, by Kate Davis.
+It’s Halloween at Hogwarts and a troll is in the building.
+Prior to this scene Ron and Hermione have been niggling at each other, and Ron proclaims her a nightmare.
+But then things change quickly.
+The above quote, from Harry Potter and the Philosopher’s Stone, was one of the first comments we received on our blog post by Kate Davis.
 “I love this quote as it’s very often during the most difficult times that we find our true friends,” says Kate.

 2 Live in the moment, not a moment yet to come